Classification of nilpotent and semisimple fourvectors of a real eight-dimensional space: Preliminaries

 Such gradings are closely related to automorphisms of $\g$ of order $m$.
 Starting with a grading \eqref{eq:grad} and a primitive $m$-th root of unity $\omega\in\C$ we define $\theta : \g\to \g$ by $\theta(x) = \omega^ix$ for $x\in \g_i$, and extend $\theta$ to $\g$ by linearity.
 Then $\theta$ is an automorphism of order $m$.
 Conversely, if $\theta$ is an automorphism of order $m$ then we let $\g_i$ be the eigenspace of $\theta$ with eigenvalue $\omega^i$ and we obtain a grading of the form \eqref{eq:grad}.

 Let a grading of the form \eqref{eq:grad} be given.
-Let $G$ be the inner automorphism group of $\g$.
-Another way to characterize this group is to say that it is the identity component of the adjoint group of $\g$.
+Let $G$ be the inner automorphism group of $\g$ (also called the adjoint group).
+Another way to characterize this group is to say that it is the identity component of the automorphism group of $\g$.
 Its Lie algebra is $\ad \g = \{ \ad x \mid x\in \g\}$ where $\ad x : \g\to \g$ is the adjoint map, $\ad x(y) = [x,y]$.
 It is known that $\g_0$ is a reductive subalgebra (see \cite[Lemma 8.1]{kac}).
 Let $G_0\subset G$ be the connected subgroup whose Lie algebra is $\ad \g_0\subset \ad \g$.
 Then $G_0$ is a reductive algebraic group acting naturally on $\g_1$.
 The group $G_0$ together with its action on $\g_1$ is called a $\theta$-group.
-It is an important feature of these groups that by results of Vinberg (\cite{vinberg,vinberg2}) and Vinberg-Elashvili (\cite{elashvin}) it is possible to classify the orbits of these groups.
+It is an important feature that by results of Vinberg (\cite{vinberg,vinberg2}) and Vinberg-Elashvili (\cite{elashvin}) it is possible to classify the orbits of these groups.

 In this paper we are concerned with one example of a $\theta$-group.
 It is constructed from a $\Z/2\Z$-grading of the simple Lie algebra $\g$ of type $E_7$.
 We number the nodes of the extended Dynkin diagram of $\g$ as follows: